 Across the Nightingale Floor by Lian Hearn is a classic chambara tale of honour, love, duty, retribution, sacrifice and revenge with a side dish of court politics.
 Hearn’s academic background and love of Japanese culture shines through the copy on every page.
 Part one of a trilogy, I will be certainly looking out for the next two books.

-I was attracted on a whim to the title of Bangkok 8 because of a colleague of mine Lucy was leaving to go travelling.
+I was attracted on a whim to the title of Bangkok 8 because of a colleague of mine Lucy was leaving to go travelling in Thailand.
+That choice was serendipitous.
 John Burdett’s book was a pleasant surprise, part murder mystery, part travel guide and reflection on Buddhism.
 The story centres around the death of a policeman and a foreigner in Bangkok.
 It unfolds in front of you, in an intelligent yet light read.
+Burdett has a good understanding of East and Southeast Asia, having worked as a lawyer based out of Hong Kong for a number of years.
+His knowledge and love for the region shines through in his prose.
+More book reviews here.